Active Submarkets in Greenville County

 How long does land entitlement take in Greenville County?

-Minor subdivisions often run 4–8 months with complete submissions; major subdivisions or rezonings commonly require 12–24+ months.
-Use our Entitlement Timeline Estimator for planning.
+Minor subdivisions with complete submissions often run roughly 6–12+ months in many Upstate counties; major subdivisions or rezonings commonly require 18–36+ months or longer.
+Use our Entitlement Timeline Estimator for planning — not as a guarantee.

 What are grading permit requirements in Greenville County SC?